 If that all sounds like a ringing endorsement, then I should follow it up with these words of warning:

-AEM works completely differently to every other CMS out there.
-Its unique tree structure combined with the concept of modifying, activating and rolling out pages following a predetermined blueprint means that while it is possible to manage multiple sites with ease, it is also very easy to create a Pandora’s box of mismatched files, broken inheritance and a jumbled, unscripted mess.
-Getting the setup right, from the very outset is crucial to a successful AEM deployment.
+AEM works entirely differently to every other CMS out there.
+Its unique tree structure combined with the concept of modifying, activating and rolling out pages following a predetermined blueprint means that while it is possible to manage multiple sites with ease, it is also straightforward to create a Pandora’s box of mismatched files, broken inheritance and a jumbled, unscripted mess.
+Getting the set up right, from the very outset is crucial to a successful AEM deployment.

-That is down to the large-scale nature of the types of project that AEM is designed to address.
+That is down to the large-scale nature of the types of project that AEM targets.
 Consolidating 20 or 30 global websites into one entity is no mean feat.
-Dealing with image migration, language translations, forms requirements and integrating XML or other database driven feeds requires specialist project management skills.
-You’ll need a team of people with a range of skills including, JIRA, Scrum, Agile and project management as well as AEM front and back-end technical development expertise.
+Dealing with image migration, language translations, forms requirements, and integrating XML or other database-driven feeds requires specialist project management skills.
+You'll need a team of people with a range of skills including, JIRA, Scrum, Agile and project management as well as AEM front and back-end technical development expertise.

 First of all, let's get to the first big decision – the cost

 AEM can do a lot of beautiful things, but you'll need deep pockets to be able to make use of them.
 The average licence fee runs at £200k with costs of development easily running over £1 million.
 If you are going to be consolidating multiple global websites into one entity managed by AEM, you'll also need to take into account the associated cost of project management and research gathering.